007 Stage

 The Albert R. Broccoli 007 Stage is one of the largest sound stages in the world.
 It is located at Pinewood Studios, Iver Heath, Buckinghamshire, England, and named after James Bond film producer Albert R. "Cubby" Broccoli.

 The stage was originally conceived in 1976 by production designer Ken Adam to house the set he had designed for the interior of the Liparus supertanker in the James Bond film The Spy Who Loved Me.
 The stage's construction cost $1.8 million.

+Rank Organization, owner of the studio lot, agreed to allow the stage's construction, although Eon Productions and United Artists owned it as their only film production property, and hoped to recoup the cost by renting it to others; in contrast to the volcano crater set Adam had built for You Only Live Twice in 1966, the 007 Stage was to be a permanent structure.
+The film stage was the first built in the western world in eight years, and larger than stage "H" at Shepperton Studios, Cinecitta in Rome, and MGM Stage 15, the largest in Hollywood.
 During filming, Adam told American Cinematographer that other filmmakers were interested in using the new "007 Stage".
 During a ceremony attended by former British Prime Minister Harold Wilson, Roger Moore and other The Spy Who Loved Me actors, and many actors who had worked at Pinewood including Hayley Mills and Kenneth More, Broccoli's wife Dana christened the stage by breaking a champagne bottle on one of the submarines in the film on 5 December 1976.
-In contrast to the volcano crater set Adam had built for You Only Live Twice in 1966, the 007 Stage was to be a permanent structure that could be rented out to other productions.

 The 1976 stage measured 102 by 41 m and was 12.5 m high.
 It had a maximum 4220 m2 floor space.
 The stage featured a water tank measuring 91 by 22.5 by 2.7 m.
 According to 007stage.com, the water tank was an existing studio feature and the stage was created by constructing a building to completely enclose the tank.
 Technically, because it had no soundproofing, it was a "silent stage", the largest ever built.